-This eighth avatar of Navdurga in her physical form is depicted as a three-eyed, four-armed beautiful Goddess mounted on a white vrishabha (bull).
+This eighth avatar of Navdurga in her physical form is depicted as a three-eyed, four-armed beautiful Goddess mounted on a white Vrushabha (bull).

-Two of her arms on either side are in the Varada and Abhay mudras (poses) to bless and alleviate fears from the lives of her devotees, while her other two arms hold a Trishul (trident) and damru (tambourine).
+Two of her arms on either side are in the Varada and Abhay mudras (poses) to bless and alleviate fears from the lives of her devotees, while her other two arms hold a Trishul (trident) and a damru.

 Navratri 8th day is one of the most important days of Navratri.
-Goddess Mahagauri has the power to fulfil all the wishes of her devotees and those who pray to her, get relief from all their sufferings.
-Get loaded with success, buy the Meru Prushth Shree Yantra - Golden Plated.
+Goddess Mahagauri has the power to fulfil all the wishes of her devotees.
+Those who pray to her get relief from all their sufferings.

-According to mythology, legend says that Parvati wanted to get Lord Shiva as her husband, so she left all the comforts of the palace and started the tough penance in the forest.
-While performing the severe penance for many years, Parvati’s body turned black due to dust, soil and leaves of trees.
+According to mythology, the legend says that Parvati wanted to get Lord Shiva as her husband, so she left all the comforts of the palace and started a strenuous penance in the forest.
+While performing the severe penance for many years, Parvati’s body turned black due to dust, soil, and the leaves of trees.

-At last, Lord Shiva pleased with her hard penance and blessed her that he would marry her.
-Lord Shiva cleaned the goddess Parvati with the sacred water of holy Ganga.
+At last, Lord Shiva was pleased with her hard penance and blessed her that he would marry her.
+Lord Shiva cleansed Goddess Parvati with the sacred water of holy Ganga.
 All the dust, soil and dirt were washed away from the body of Goddess Parvati, and she got the white complexion.
-Thus Goddess Parvati is also known as Mahagauri.
+Thus, Goddess Parvati is also known as Mahagauri.

-1. On the eighth day of Navratri, Devotees observe fast and perform several rituals on Ashtami like, it is the day for Maha Puja, a day for Kanya Puja - where nine little girls are worshipped, considering them nine goddesses of Navratri.
+- On the eighth day of Navratri, Devotees observe fast and follow several rituals on Ashtami like Maha Puja, Kanya Puja - where nine little girls are worshipped, considering them nine goddesses of Navratri.

-2. For some devotees 8th day of Navratri is for breaking their fast.
+- For some devotees, the 8th day of Navratri is for breaking their fast.

-5. To break their fast they need to do the Kanyak Pooja, in which they have to perform pooja of little nine girls, have to feed them good food it could be Kheer, Puri and Halwa and offer them some gift then devotees can break their fast by eating the same food.
+- To break their fast they need to do the Kanyaka Pooja, in which they have to perform pooja of little nine girls, have to feed them good food it could be Kheer, Puri and Halwa and offer them some gift then devotees can break their fast by eating the same food